jinsenglin/openstack/monasca/README.md

 If yes, does it add a new detection plugin or modify an existing detection plugin?

+If adding a new detection plugin, what is its type?
+Plugin vs. ArgsPlugin vs. ServicePlugin

 https://github.com/openstack/monasca-agent/blob/master/docs/Plugins.md#detection-plugins

 # Spec for Enabling This New Checks